WiFo-M$^2$: Empower Wireless Communications With Plug-and-Play Environment Sensing via Foundation Model: Related Work

 \subsection{CL-Based Foundation Model for Cross-Modal Alignment}

 WiFo-M$^2$ is envisioned to extract universal OOB channel-aware features from multi-modal environment sensing.
 Achieving this requires a self-supervised pre-training scheme that (i) learns from large-scale unlabeled data and (ii) aligns heterogeneous modalities.
-CL~\cite{CLIP}, which constructs representations by learning similarities between data samples, naturally meets the above requirements.
-Recently, beyond vision-language domains, CL has been effectively adapted to align sensor modalities with complementary characteristics.
+Contrastive learning (CL)~\cite{CLIP}, which constructs representations by learning similarities between data samples, naturally meets the above requirements.
+Recently, beyond traditional vision-language domains, CL has been effectively adapted to align heterogeneous representations across diverse and complex application scenarios.
 DiffCL~\cite{tnnls} introduces a diffusion-based graph CL module that generates denoised visual- and text-aware views, encouraging the encoder to distill robust user–item representations even under severe interaction sparsity and multi-modal noise.
 In medical image segmentation, CLMorph~\cite{tnnls1} integrates CL into a deformable registration framework to align an unaligned image with a reference image.
 By contrasting feature representations extracted from these images, it enhances the discriminative capacity of the network.
 Similarly, in multi-media recommendation, graph-based contrastive methods \cite{SIGIR} are designed to disentangle and align user preferences across visual, acoustic, and textual modalities.

 Building upon these advances, CL has also been introduced as an effective pre-training strategy in wireless communication community.
 CSI-CLIP proposed in \cite{CL_CSICIR} treats CSI and channel impulse response as naturally aligned pairs and performs cross-modal CL between them, enabling the model to capture generalizable channel features for improved positioning and beam management.
 LWLM~\cite{CL_LWLM} introduces position-invariant CL, which contrasts CSI samples collected from the same location under different BS configurations to learn robust and location-aware semantics specifically for localization tasks.
 Furthermore, in~\cite{CL_beam}, a VLM-based beam prediction (BP) framework is proposed which utilizes CL to align image and LiDAR features, enforcing cross-modal consistency to enhance multi-modal fusion for beam selection.
 Most recently, the WMFM model \cite{WMFM} adopts a vanilla form of CL to align images with CSI, yet it still suffers from several limitations.
 Firstly, as in most prior work, it fails to resolve the intrinsic temporal mismatch between sensory data and CSI.
 Secondly, it utilizes solely the image modality and does not employ any data pre-processing and augmentation techniques, limiting its robustness and cross-domain generalization.
 Thirdly, the pre-training dataset covers only one scene and a single communication system configuration.
 Finally, it does not investigate how multi-modal sensing could benefit a wider range of PHY actions and remains confined to Line of sight (LoS)/non-Line of sight (NLoS) classification and localization.